prkumar/uplink/docs/source/user/quickstart.rst

 Making a Request
 ================

-Making a request with Uplink is *literally* as simple as decorating a method.
+Making a request with Uplink is as simple as invoking a method.

-Any method of a :class:`Consumer` subclass can be decorated with one of Uplink's HTTP method decorators:
+First, any method of a :class:`Consumer` subclass can be decorated with one of Uplink's HTTP method decorators:
 :class:`~uplink.get`, :class:`~uplink.post`, :class:`~uplink.put`,
 :class:`~uplink.patch`, :class:`~uplink.head`, and :class:`~uplink.delete`: